nharper/0-rtt-token-binding/draft-nharper-0-rtt-token-binding.md

 HTTP2.

-Alternatives considered
+Alternatives Considered
 =======================

-Use both 0-RTT and 1-RTT exporters on same connection
+Use Both 0-RTT and 1-RTT Exporters on Same Connection
 -----------------------------------------------------

 The client could be required to use the 0-RTT EKM when the TokenBindingMessage